JeremyFisher/GenRe-ShapeHD/README.md

 ## Training Data Download

-Download the training data for the 13/42 split on ShapeNet using the following command
+Download the training data for the 13/42 split on ShapeNet using the following command.
+Not that ~620GB of space is required to download this data.

 ```
-tbd
+bash download.sh
 ```

 ## Training the Model